Etc. -- Jane Porritt Stringer's 1916 obituary, plus

 Chas.
 H., accountant, the Clifton Hotel, Niagara Falls, Ont.; and

-Possessed of a wonderful constitution, Mrs. Stringer retained possession of her faculties practically unimpaired, till the hour of her death.
+Possessed of a wonderful constitution, Mrs. Stringer retained possession of her faculties practically unimpaired, till the hour

 In her earlier days, the late Mrs. H. B. Stringer was a school teacher and taught in No. 7, Woodhouse Township; Marrs' school in the same township; Union, Charlotteville and Woodhouse Gore; and Saunders' school of Walpole Township.